dcvii/ripper/doc/to_run.md

 ## scenario A - all schemas

 ### step one - run get_schema.py
-This will connect to Vertica and pull all of the schema information necessary
+This will connect to Vertica and pull all of the schema information necessary.
+This will create two files.
+Both will go into the scripts directory with one named `data_exports.sql` and the other named `xxx_out_parquet.sql` with xxx being the BUCKET_KEY from the .envrc.
+The `data_export.sql` file is appropriate for loading into the migration schema.

+Additionally, a full export of the schema should be created with the standard.
+This is open.

+###

 ## scenario B